mekinsie/wordy/README.md

 #### **Author: Mekinsie Callahan**
 * * *
 ## Description
- The purpose of this application is to help making learning fun: children can write up a list of words they don't know (but would like to learn) and the come up with their own definitions.
+ The purpose of this application is to help make learning fun: children can write up a list of words they don't know (but would like to learn) and the come up with their own definitions.

 Interact with the application directly: https://blooming-basin-27826.herokuapp.com/